eddyK15501/chat-img/README.md

 ## Description
 The most fundamental web application of them all.
 The almighty To-Do-List.
 Stay organized and accomplish more by keeping track of your daily tasks.
-This is a full stack web application, utilizing Sequelize.js, Express.js, and Handlebars.js in conjunction to implement the Model-View-Controller pattern retrospectively.
+This is a full stack web application, utilizing Sequelize.js, Express.js, and Handlebars.js in conjunction to implement the Model-View-Controller paradigm retrospectively.
 Server-side sessions stored into the database for user login.
 HTTP requests executed with Axios.
 JawsDB Kitefin deployed as a Database-as-a-Service (DBaaS) solution.
 Hosting done with Heroku.

 ## Link to the Deployed Application
 * [Click Here](https://eddyk15501-todolist-fullstack-10e1ec26e1dc.herokuapp.com/)